Human Ancestries Simulation and Inference: a Review of Ancestral Recombination Graph-Based Approaches: Review of Software

 \subsubsection{\pkg{ms} \cite{Hudson2002}}

 \classification{\cg}{\cg}{\cg}{\cg}{\proglang{C}}{CLI}

-\pkg{ms} is widely regarded as the reference CWR implementation against which other samplers' statistical performances are benchmarked.
-To avoid confusion, we reserve the name \pkg{ms} for the simulator itself and refer to the algorithm it implements (presented in section 5 of \cite{Hudson1983}) as ``\emph{Hudson's algorithm}''.
+\pkg{ms} is widely regarded as the reference CWR implementation against which others' statistical performances are benchmarked.
+To avoid confusion, we reserve the name \pkg{ms} for the simulator itself and refer to the algorithm it implements as ``\emph{Hudson's algorithm}''.

 Every informative coalescence and recombination event is supported, and none of the non-informative ones are ever simulated.
 In addition, \pkg{ms} supports multiple extra features: \begin{enumerate} \item gene conversion; \item demographic events; \item migration events; \item inclusion of ancient DNA. \end{enumerate} Gene conversion functionalities were added in a 2001 update.
 When requested by the user, events are simulated according to \cite{Wiuf2000}, a model based on the Holliday Junction \cite{Holliday1964}.
 Simulations can be carried out with any of the four possible combinations of chromosomal crossover/gene conversion events.
-Migration events are sampled according to an island model.
+Migration events follow an island model.
 An arbitrary number of subpopulations with variable sample sizes can be specified.
 It is even possible to introduce population splits at predetermined times.
 The migration matrix is entirely customizable by the user and can even vary as a function of time.
 Similarly, growth rates and population sizes can vary dynamically.
 Ancient chromosomes can be placed anywhere back in time and in any subpopulation.

 All in all, the flexibility of \pkg{ms}, brought about by its extensive set of features, is impressive, especially at the time of its release.
 From a computational performance perspective, \pkg{ms} is generally regarded as efficient.
 This claim is largely based on the types of events it supports, which are limited to informative ones.
 Of course, its performance is not on par with programs implementing approximations to the CWR, but such a comparison would be unfair.
 That being said, \pkg{ms}'s performance is not sufficient to meet the requirements of most contemporary genetic analyses, which are often conducted with large samples and on a genome scale.
 For instance, \cite{Kelleher2016} exclude \pkg{ms} from their ``performance analysis'' section.
-The time to complete simulations in the most demanding scenarios is much longer than for more recent benchmarked samplers.
+The time to complete simulations in the most demanding scenarios is much longer than for more recent benchmarked simulators.